cairnswm/clevercalendar/Readme.md

 # Clever Calendar

-Simple calendar component for Zepto.
-Should work on jQuery with minimal changes.
+Simple calendar component for Zepto or jQuery.

 ## Configurations
 startDate: Date to start the calendar on